Campus of Northwestern University

 The campus of Northwestern University encompasses two campuses in Evanston, Illinois and Chicago, Illinois, United States.
+There is an additional campus located in Doha, Qatar which offers bachelor's and master's degrees.
 The original Evanston campus has witnessed approximately 150 buildings rise on its 240 acre since the first building opened in 1855.
 The downtown Chicago campus of approximately 25 acre is home to the schools of medicine and law was purchased and constructed in the 1920s and 1930s.